nus-cs2103-AY2021S2/tp/README.md

     3. Example: list followed by notes 2 n/Hello World! adds the note “Hello World!” to the 2nd task in the task list.
     4. Example: find assignment followed by notes 1 n/fooBar adds the note “fooBar” to the 1st task in the results of the find command.

+10. ### Shows alert(s) for incoming deadlines based on the time range (if give)
+  * Format: alert start/START_DATE end/END_DATE
+    1. If no time range is given, alert(s) shown will be deadlines next week.
+    2. If only START_DATE is given, alert(s) shown will be from the START_DATE until the latest deadline.
+    3. If only END_DATE is given, alert(s) shown will be from today’s date until the END_DATE.
+    4. alert start/10-10-2020 will show deadlines starting from 10 October 2020 onwards.

 ## Acknowledgements
 1. This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org)